 The higher harmonics increase in significance with intensity

-The rise-time of the amplitude is rapid for a typical attack and may "overshoot" the “steady state"
+The rise-time of the amplitude is rapid for a typical attack and may ‘overshoot’ the ‘steady state’

 Without going into great detail, a keyboard DMI design based on Chowning's observations would be compact.
-Only two sinusoidal oscillators and an ADSR envelope are required.
+Only two sinusoidal oscillators and an attack-decay-sustain-release (ADSR) envelope are required.
 Parameters to be set according to his observations are the oscillators' frequencies and amplitudes and the ADSR's time-varying contour: its attack duration, attack amplitude, sustain amplitude and release duration.
 The modulating oscillator's amplitude controls the amount of modulation effect produced (modulation index).
 Greater modulation produces a greater number of new frequency components and because the ADSR envelope is applied to modulation index as well as volume, it creates a coupled effect of becoming brighter while getting louder.
-This dependency is exhibited both within the "automatic" micro-structure of the envelope's attack segment and as a feature of longer-term, volitional expressive changes in the hands of the performer, such as crescendo.
+This dependency is exhibited both within the ‘automatic’ micro-structure of the envelope's attack segment and as a feature of longer-term, volitional expressive changes in the hands of the performer, such as crescendo.

 Vocoders

 During the same period which produced the early frequency domain-based models by Risset, Chowning and others, synthesis of intelligible vocal sound was underway using a filter-based approach.
 Models of this type produce a time-varying spectral result using subtractive rather than additive means.
 Components representing the larynx and vocal tract use oscillators and resonant filters.
 To get a speech-like sound, a buzz-like, spectrally-rich wavetable mimicking the laryngeal source is fed through a complex set of filters representing the vocal tract.
 Recorded speech is analyzed for pitch and amplitude inflections and resonances are tracked to provide data which can drive the source and filter settings.
 In fact, any sort of sound signal can be substituted for the excitation source and have resonance filters applied to it to sculpt its spectrum.
-With other kinds of input (either synthesized or direct from an external instrument source) this creates the well-known vocal-like ("vocoder") digital effect.
+With other kinds of input (either synthesized or direct from an external instrument source) this creates the well-known vocal-like (‘vocoder’) digital effect.

 Modal synthesis